foundation/motion-ui/docs/animations.md

 **Parameters:**

-- `effects...` (Function) - One or more effect functions to build the keyframe with.
+- `effects...` (Arglist) - One or more effect functions to build the keyframe with.

 ### mui-keyframes()